manticoresoftware/manticoresearch-php/docs/indices.md

 * `columns` - definition of fields for indexes with data
 * `settings` - various index settings
-* `silent` -  optional, if set to true, the create will not fail with error if there is already an index with the designated name
+* `silent` - optional, if set to true, the create will not fail with an error if there is already an index with the designated name

-`body` require presence of `columns`  array for RT and PQ indexes where keys are the field names.
+`body` requires the presence of a `columns` array for RT and PQ indexes where keys are the field names.

-Each field is an array that must contain `type` defined.
+Each field is an array that must contain a `type` definition.
-`text` type also support `options`, current possible values are `indexed` and `stored`.
+`text` type also supports `options`, with current possible values being `indexed` and `stored`.

-Index settings can be set in `settings` parameter.
+Index settings can be set in the `settings` parameter.
 Some settings can have multiple entries, like `local` for distributed indexes.
-In this case the value of the setting will be an array of values (see distributed index example below).
+In this case, the value of the setting will be an array of values (see the distributed index example below).

-By default, the index type is Real-Time.
+By default, the index type is `Real-Time`.
 For PQ or distributed indexes, the options must contain a `type` property.

         $params = [
             'index' => 'testrt',